bestia-dev/mem6_game/mem6/README.md

 At least in modern browsers (Firefox and Chrome) we have the developer tools F12 and there is a console we can output to.
 So we can debug what is going on with our Wasm program.
 But not on smartphones !!
-I save the error and log messages in sessionStorage and this is displayed on the screen.
+I save the error and log messages in session_storage and this is displayed on the screen.

 ## Safari on iOS and FullScreen